-Kevin P. Thomson, P.Geo. is currently a director of the Company.
+Kevin P. Thomson, P.Geo. is currently a director and the Senior Vice P resident, Exploration of the Company.
 Mr. Thomson is a senior mining professional with 29 years' experience, including international technical, corporate and project management experience in West Africa and Canada.
 His experience ranges from project generation and grass-roots exploration to resource development, project assessment and due diligence.
 Kevin previously resided in Ghana for 12 years, during which time he served as Group Exploration Manager at Perseus Mining Limited and Regional Exploration Manager at Newmont Mining Corp.
 Kevin holds an Hons.
-BSc.
+B.Sc.
 Geology & Physical Geography from McMaster University, and is a member of the Association of Professional Geoscientists of Ontario (#0191).
-Kevin was recently appointed to the board of directors of Ashanti Sankofa Inc. and Blox Inc.